mhtippur/rainbowsight/README.md

 </div>
   Additionally, we show the advantages of our new hardware design and improvements in calibration methods for accurate depth map generation when compared to alternative lighting methods commonly implemented in previous camera-based tactile sensors.
 With these advancements, we make the integration of tactile sensors more accessible to roboticists by allowing them the flexibility to easily customize, fabricate, and calibrate camera-based tactile sensors to best fit the needs of their robotic systems.
 <br>

-# Sensor Exploded View
+## Sensor Exploded View
 <div style="text-align: left;">
   <img src="thumbnails/exploded_view.png" alt="Alt Text" style="width:100%; height:auto;">
 </div>
 <br>

-## Illumination Approach
+## Rainbow Illumination Approach
+We introduce a novel rainbow illumination scheme that uses a semi-specular, or shiny, coating to produce the graual, rainbow color gradient needed for using photometric stereo techniques.
+This illumination method allows us to further simplify our fabrication process, without sacrificing the sensor's ability to provide depth reconstructions of the surface deformations.

+The rainbow illumination approach allows us to broaden the shape and size customizability (introduced by GelSight360) to now build a wider variety of sensors without the need for precise illumination or color tuning.

-A simplified ray casting visualization demonstrates how a light ray from two LEDs is refracted and reflected through the difference materials in the sensor.
+This simplified ray casting visualization demonstrates how a light ray from two LEDs is refracted and reflected through the difference materials in the sensor.

 <div style="text-align: left;">
   <video style="width: 100%; height: auto;" controls>